pdubucq/steamturbines/readme.md

-# Python Optimization Models for Steam Turbines lecture at Hamburg University of Technology
+# Optimization Models for Steam Turbines lecture at TUHH

 The files in this library are used in the lecture "Steam Turbine" at Hamburg University of Technology.